AguaClara/Textbook/Sedimentation/Sed_Design.rst

 Consider the requirements that we have stated for the creation of the floc blanket.
 Could we design for a floc blanket in a treatment plant that experiences flow variability?
 There are some plants that only run for certain hours of the day.
 While this intermittent flow would impact many parts of the plant, how would it impact the floc blanket specifically?
 Can a settled floc blanket be resuspended?

 We do not yet have a way to design for variable or intermittent flow rates in a sedimentation tank [[is this true?]].
 The ability of a settled floc blanket to resuspend is dependent on the characteristics of the flocs themselves.
-For example, sticky and clumpy flocs would have a more difficult time resuspending because they tend to settle into hard masses without sufficient upflow velocities.
+For example, sticky and clumpy flocs would have a more difficult time resuspending because they tend to settle into hard masses in the absence of sufficient upflow velocities.
 The capacity for resuspension may require site-specific analysis.
 The AguaClara pilot PF300 in testing at the Cornell Water Treatment Plant is going to determine whether the floc blanket at that site will be able to itermittent flow; the pilot plant and the Cornell Water Treatment Plant will be offline from around 10pm - 5am daily.

 It is of interesting note that the suspended solids concentration in the floc blanket is approximately 1-5 g/L. This concentration corresponds to measurements of thousands of NTU, which is remarkably turbid water.
 A water treatment plant could have 5 NTU water entering the plant, and water in the bottom of the sedimentation tank could have 1000 NTU.
 This is one clue that there are interesting things happening in the floc blanket; the bottom of the sedimentation tank can be a completely different world from the rest of the treatment process.